3052/blog/2025-08/chatBot/coPilot-quick/old.md

 ## chance 4

 `end += start + 1` is not correct, as it will exclude the final token

-## chance 5

-each S element should be used 1 + S@r times

-need to burn another chance since it did not create a script.

 ## chance 6